lowRISC/lowrisc-site/content/faq.md

   hardware development efforts.
 Take a look at our mailing list and source repos.
 See our [community page]({{< ref "community.md" >}}) for pointers to our code repositories and development mailing lists.
-If you're looking for ideas on where to start, perhaps look at our [Phabricator instance](http://phab.lowrisc.org) or introduce yourself on the mailing list detailing your interests.
+If you're looking for ideas on where to start, perhaps introduce yourself on the mailing list detailing your interests.